Freedom of religion in Asia by country: Incidents

 Following the killing of secular blogger Yameen Rasheed in 2017, the president Abdulla Yameen issued a statement that criticized "anti-Islamic" bloggers and condoned the killing, saying that "hate speech" could cause "certain elements" within society to "do anything to these people".

 In the past, the government of Maldives has issued court summons to expatriates for posting "anti-Islamic" content online.

 Mongolia

 The Constitution of Mongolia provides for freedom of religion, and the Mongolian Government generally respects this right in practice; however, the law limits proselytism, and some religious groups have faced bureaucratic difficulties regarding registration.
 There have been few reports of societal abuses or discrimination based on religious belief or practice.

 In 2023, the country was scored 4 out of 4 for religious freedom.

 Myanmar

 Every year since 1999 the U.S. State Department has designated Myanmar as a country of particular concern with regard to religious freedom.
-Muslims, and particularly Muslims of the Rohingya ethnic group, face discrimination at the hands of the Buddhist majority, often with governmental indifference or even active encouragement.
+Religious minorities, and particularly Muslims of the Rohingya ethnic group, face discrimination at the hands of the Buddhist majority, often with governmental indifference or even active encouragement.